-The Oregon Society of Soil Scientists (OSSS) is a non-profit 501(c)(3) organization of professionals dedicated to the advancement of soil science.
+The Oregon Society of Soil Scientists (OSSS) will be registered as a non-profit 501(c)(3) organization of professionals dedicated to the advancement of soil science.
 We aim to promote high standards of professional development, continuous learning, public awareness of soil resources, and facilitate member certification in ARCPACS (American Registry of Certified Professionals in Agronomy, Crops, and Soils).
 The Society encourages individuals and organizations to join and actively participate in the conservation and management of the soil resource, our most precious life support system.

 WHAT SERVICES CAN SOIL SCIENTISTS PROVIDE?

 Trained soil scientists can:

 - Analyze the physical, biological, and chemical properties of soil

 - Develop environmental impact statements for multidisciplinary management projects